Ron Wetzel (American football)

 Ronald Joseph Wetzel (born November 10, 1960) is an American former professional football player who was a tight end for one season in the National Football League (NFL) for Kansas City Chiefs and one in the United States Football League (USFL) for the Arizona Outlaws.
-He played college football for the Arizona State Sun Devils and was a fourth-round pick in the 1983 NFL draft.
+He played college football for the Arizona State Sun Devils and was a fourth-round (92nd overall) pick in the 1983 NFL draft.